beorgsh/AniScrap/README.md

 # AnimePahe API Scraper

-### CURRENTLY DOES NOT WORK, IM TRYING TO FIND A FIX

 🚀 **Been trying to find an actually working AnimePahe API that can bypass Cloudflare?
 Well, this repo has got your back!**

 This project provides an **async Python FastAPI backend** to search for anime, fetch episodes, and resolve streaming sources (including `.m3u8` links) from [AnimePahe](https://animepahe.si).
 It uses `cloudscraper` to bypass Cloudflare IUAM protection and optionally `Node.js` or `PyExecJS` to evaluate obfuscated JavaScript when needed.